 You can find more information on mediation in the SEND Code of Practice 11.13 to 11.38.

 The purpose of mediation advice is to give information about what mediation involves.
 Parents or young people who wish to register an appeal with the First Tier Tribunal (SEN and Disability) must first seek mediation advice.
 The advice must be factual and unbiased.
 After mediation advice has been given the parent or young person can choose whether they wish to go to mediation.
+If they do not go to mediation, then a mediation certificate is issued.

 You can find more information on mediation advice in the SEND Code of Practice 11.21 to 11.25.